KemerDev/gamehacker_py/README.md

 # GameHacker

-GameHacker is a Python module designed for interacting with game memory.
+GameHacker is a Python module designed for interacting with game memory using a DMA device.
 It provides tools for reading and modifying memory values, making it useful for debugging, cheating, or automation in game environments.

 ## Features
 - Retrieve current process information
 - Initialize FPGA for memory access
 - Support for memory mapping and debugging
+- Dump process memory to file

 ## Installation
 To install GameHacker, use pip: